 :: Todd Ant, ABC Sports: "This has been one of the best Games ever.
 I always thought Sydney (which hosted the 2000 Games) was untouchable, but I think it has been touched by Britain."

-:: Sean Fitz-Gerald, Ottawa Citizen: "If London welcomed the world with a flurry of questions from security to traffic, weather and labour strife, it will send the world home with almost nothing bad to say."
+:: Sean Fitz-Gerald, Ottawa Citizen: "If London welcomed the world with a flurry of questions from security to traffic, weather and labour strife, it will send the world home with almost nothing

 :: Greg Baum, Sydney Morning Herald: "London, you didn't half do a decent job.
 These Olympics had Sydney's vibrancy, Athens's panache, Beijing's efficiency, and added British know-how and drollery.

 "With apologies to Sydney, they might just represent a new PB for the Olympics.